 Two easy loop trails lead you to, and around, the summit.
 The 1.4-mile short loop crosses the summit.
 The 2.4-mile loop circles the mountain for outstanding views from all the sides.
 From the parking lot, follow the marked trail to the left.
 You will ascend through a forest and then reach the top for amazing views.
 The rest of the hike is on the grassy bald.
 You can also hike north or south on the Appalachian Trail for as far as you want.

 The Great Smoky Mountains, only 20 miles away, dominate the southwest horizon.
 To the west the terrain drops over 3600 feet into the flatlands of eastern Tennessee.
 To the west, 50 miles distant, rises the dark ridgeline of the Black Mountains.
 Endless ridges and peaks fill in the panorama everywhere else.

 Take along a jacket, since it's usually at least 10 degrees cooler on Max Patch than in Asheville.
 And it's usually breezy.

-Directions from Asheville: Take I-40 West to exit 7 (Harmon's Den).
+Directions via I-40 from Asheville: (4WD recommended for this route): Take I-40 West about 40 miles to exit 7 (Harmon's Den).
 Take a right on Cold Springs Road, and the road almost immediately becomes gravel.
 This usually well-graded road climbs steadily but never steeply 6.2 miles to SR-1182 (Max Patch Rd).
+4WD recommended in winter and wet weather.
 Turn left and drive 1.5 miles to the Max Patch parking area on the right.
 Allow an hour to drive.

 Go to the Hot Springs Web site.